Corporate Social Responsibility

-- The CSR activities of the Company may be undertaken directly by the Company or through such agency(ies) as the Company may deem fit, provided that such agency(ies) meets the eligibility criteria laid down under the applicable laws.
+The CSR activities of the Company may be undertaken directly by the Company or through the followings eligible entities: -

 For undertaking the CSR activities, the Company will strive to spend in each financial year a minimum of 2% of the average net profits of the previous three financial years.
 For this purpose, the net profit and average net profit shall be calculated in accordance with the provisions of the section 198 of the Companies Act, 2013 read-with the Companies (Corporate Social Responsibility Policy) Rules, 2014, as amended from time to time.

-The surplus, if any arising out of the CSR projects or programs or activities shall not form part of the business profits of the Company, further, the CSR projects or programs or activities does not include the activities undertaken in pursuance of normal course of business of the Company.
+The surplus, if any arising out of the CSR projects or programs or activities shall not form part of the business profits of the Company and shall be ploughed back into the same project or shall be transferred to the Unspent CSR Account and spent in pursuance of CSR policy and annual action plan of the company or transfer such surplus amount to a Fund specified in Schedule VII, within a period of six months of the expiry of the financial year.
+Further, the CSR projects or programs or activities do not include the activities undertaken in pursuance of normal course of business of the Company.

-- The Committee may require the Company / Implementation Agency to furnish such additional information or reports as it may require.
+3. The Committee may require the Company / Implementation Agency to furnish such additional information or reports as it mayrequire.

-- The members of the Committee may either on their own and through their delegated representatives make periodic visits to the CSR sites to ascertain the progress of the CSR Projects / Programmes.
+4. The members of the Committee may either on their own and through their delegated representatives make periodic visits to the CSR sites to ascertain the progress of the CSR Projects /Programmes.

-- The members of the Committee shall also have the right to inspect and audit the books of accounts, records and other documents of the Company / Implementation Agency pertaining to the CSR activities of the Company, either by themselves or through the aid of external agencies.
+5. The members of the Committee shall also have the right to inspect and audit the books of accounts, records and other documents of the Company / Implementation Agency pertaining to the CSR activities of the Company, either by themselves or through the aid of externalagencies.

 The committee shall review CSR Policy from time to time and make suitable changes as may be required and submit the same for the approval of the Board.